aarushi0397/Drum-kit/README.md

 # Drum-kit
-This repository contains a simple drum kit made using javascript.
+This repository contains a simple drum kit created by using javascript.